flmmkch/nugem-rs/README.md

-# rugen
+# nugem

-**rugen** is a 2D fighting game engine, built using Rust with the sdl2 and gfx frameworks.
+**nugem** is a 2D fighting game engine, built using Rust with the sdl2 and gfx frameworks.